|Category||Design being implemented|

 In April 2014 The Reds first presented renderings of the new Main Stand, which should grow by 8,500 seats and reach a stunning 21,000 capacity.
 It will house most of the club’s hospitality and offices, also becoming home to the Hillsborough Memorial.

-Though not presented in initial renders, the scheme also includes expansion of the northern Anfield Stand by further 4,800 seats, giving a final capacity of 58,800 seats.
+Though not presented in initial renders, the scheme also includes expansion of the northern Anfield Stand.
 Planning application for both phases was filed in June 2014.
 Reconstruction of the main stand began in 2015 and delivered a massive main stand in late 2016.
 However, this phase proved significantly more expensive than anticipated, costing £114 million instead of £75m.

 Liverpool: What’s new with Anfield Road?

 Liverpool FC officials announced a new plan for Anfield Road reconstruction.
 As a result the ground is to reach over 61,000.

 Liverpool: The Reds file applications to expand Anfield use

 Possibly half a million visitors more.
 That's how much the use of Anfield might increase annually, if the city council agrees to Liverpool FC's proposal of expanding non-football use.

 It's no secret to anyone that Liverpool FC are working on further expansion of Anfield.
 The club has so far been careful not to reveal details, though.
 Time to break the silence, perhaps?

 They were about to expand it to 58,800 seats.
 Now the plan is beyond 60,000, which might mean only one stadium of the Premier League could be larger than the expanded Anfield.

 Liverpool: Anfield expansion?
 Not so fast